-Defending a hand in bridge is the same as declarer play in the sense that you're simply trying to use your good cards effectively to win as many tricks tricks as possible, establish your long suits and score extra trick with your trumps.
+Defending a hand in bridge is the same as declarer play in the sense that you're simply trying to use your good cards effectively to win as many tricks tricks as possible, establish your long suits and score extra tricks with your trumps.

 There is a big difference between declarer play and defence, however, and that is that if you are declarer you can see all your resources, the 26 cards you're going to play.
-When you are defending you can only see your own cards and dummy so successful defence requires good communication with your partner.
+When you are defending you can only see your own cards and dummy, so successful defence requires good communication with your partner.
 The opening lead is possibly the most informative card for the defence because it indicates what the leader holds in that suit.
 Just as importantly, though, the lead often suggests a plan for defending the entire hand.